ncdanhvn/vn-provinces-api/README.md

 - To run API local on your machine, you need a SQL server.
 Download and install MySQL [here](https://dev.mysql.com/downloads/mysql/)

-- After install MySQL server, you will have a root user with password.
+- After installing MySQL server, you will have a root user with password.
 Let's enter these information in development settings file at this address: `province > settings > dev.py`

 ```python
 DATABASES = {